TVS Credit posts ₹134 crore net profit in Sept quarter

 The Company’s AUM (asset under management) grew by 14 per cent to ₹23,516 crore as of September 2023 from ₹20,602 crore as of March 2023.
 Its AUM stood at ₹17,448 crore as of September 2022.

-During H1 of this fiscal, TVS Credit’s business witnessed significant growth, led by the robust performance of consumer loans with a book growth of 59compared to H1 FY23.
+During H1 of this fiscal, TVS Credit’s business witnessed significant growth, led by the robust performance of consumer loans with a book growth of 59 per cent compared to H1 FY23.
 The Company also added 20 Lakh new customers during H1 FY24, resulting in a total customer base exceeding 1.2 crore, said a company statement.